The-OpenROAD-Project/OpenLane/docs/source/full_guide.rst

 .. todo:: Fill out the table

 .. list-table:: Title
-   :widths: 25 25 50
+   :widths: 50 50
    :header-rows: 1

-   * - Name
+   * - Feature
-     - Value
-     - Description
+     - Limit
    * - Technology
-     - sky130
-     -
+     - sky130B
    * - Function
      - NAND with 2 inputs
-     -
    * - Drive stregth
      - 1
+   * - Rise and fall time maximum
+     - 1ns
+   * - Maximal delay for rising and falling edges
-     - Inverter equivalent
+     - 1ns
-   * - Placement site
+   * - Placement site and Standard Cell compatability
      - Same as sky130 HD
+   * - Temperature range
+     - 0 Celcius to 85 Celcius
+   * - Voltage range
+     - 1.65V to 1.95V.
+Typical: 1.8
+   * - Test cases
+     - SS, FF, TT
+   * - Power consumption
-     -
+     - Less than 5mW

+Don't worry if something is not clear yet.
+We will disect each of the requirements one-by-one.

 Schematics
 ^^^^^^^^^^^^^^^